 The vagina has a normal pH range of about 3.8 to 4.5, which is on the acidic end of the pH scale.
 Using a lubricant that is higher or lower than that range can alter the pH of the vagina at the same time.

-When the pH of the vagina rises and becomes too alkaline or lowers to become even more acidic, the tissue can sustain damage, making it more vulnerable to the growth of bacteria that can lead to vaginal infections like bacterial vaginosis and trichomoniasis.
+When the pH of the vagina rises and becomes too alkaline or lowers to become even more acidic, the tissue can sustain damage, causing lube to burn during or after use and making the vagina more vulnerable to the growth of bacteria that can lead to vaginal infections like bacterial vaginosis and trichomoniasis.

 One very important thing to keep in mind is that as you age, so does your vagina.